This morning, My alarm went off at 7.30am which I set so I could make it to the 8.30am bus departure for the Alligator Swamp Tour I’d signed up for.

 That night I wasn’t planning on going out…but you know what happens on Contiki.Quite a few of the people who I feel I’ve grown the closest to left Contiki that night.
 They were finishing the tour in New Orleans while the rest of us continued on to New York City 😥

-The bar we were at closed so we all went our own ways and went home.
+The bar we were at closed after 12am so when the clock struck midnight we all went our own ways and went home.